ripienaar/free-for-dev/README.md

   * [lensdump.com](https://lensdump.com/) - Free cloud image hosting.
   * [marvelapp.com](https://marvelapp.com/) — Design, prototyping and collaboration, free plan limited to one user and one project.
   * [Mindmup.com](https://www.mindmup.com/) — Unlimited mind maps for free, and store them in the cloud.
 Your mind maps are available everywhere, instantly, from any device.
+  * [Octopus.do](https://octopus.do) — Visual sitemap builder.
+Build your website structure in real-time and rapidly share it to collaborate with your team or clients.
   * [Pencil](https://github.com/evolus/pencil) - Open source design tool using Electron.
   * [pexels.com](https://www.pexels.com/) - Free stock photos for commercial use.
 Has free API that allows you to search photos by keywords.
   * [photopea.com](https://www.photopea.com) — A Free, Advanced online design editor with Adobe Photoshop UI supporting PSD, XCF & Sketch formats (Adobe Photoshop, Gimp and Sketch App).